Providers

 Proxy behavior notes

-• LiteLLM runs on http://localhost:4000 by default
+• LiteLLM runs on http://localhost:4000 by default.

-• OpenClaw connects through LiteLLM's proxy-style OpenAI-compatible /v1 endpoint
+• OpenClaw connects through LiteLLM's proxy-style OpenAI-compatible /v1 endpoint.

 Was this useful?